Liz-Conway/Project-4-Amber/README.md

 On smaller devices the client list only shows name, date of birth and gender.
 This is due to the limited screen real estate on smaller devices.

-The value of this page comes from the fact that you need to view a session for a particular client.
+The value of this feature comes from the fact that you need to view a session for a particular client.
 This page gives the user the option to select a client whose session they wish to view.

-*Select client page*
+Supporting page - *Select client page*
 ![Select client page](/home/fintan/code/projects/amber/documentation/pages/select-client.png)
 ![Select client page](/home/fintan/code/projects/amber/documentation/pages/mobile/select-client.png)